 From fun icebreakers to making sure I had the tools and technology I needed to hit the ground running on Day One, iCIMS ensured I had everything I needed to be set up for success in my new role.

 And it’s not just me – my coworker Adam Koster, who started his new role at iCIMS just days after the pandemic began last March, told New York Post, “At first I was disappointed that I wasn’t going to have a chance to meet everyone and start building relationships in person.”

-So, just what does a successful onboarding program look like?
+So, just what does a successful onboarding programme look like?
 Well, for me, that can be broken down into three stages: The Feels, The Fun, and The Facts.

 In a remote work world, communication should be a priority throughout onboarding to put your new employee on the path to success.
 As industry expert Josh Bersin points out, “Employee experience is a journey … not a solution.”

-The recently introduced iCIMS Video Studio now gives talent acquisition teams and hiring managers the ability to personalize the onboarding experience by creating welcome videos for new hires.
+The recently introduced iCIMS Video Studio now gives talent acquisition teams and line Managers the ability to personalise the onboarding experience by creating welcome videos for new hires.
 Branded messages can showcase your company’s culture and offer a friendly face to help new hires feel connected from the start.
 You can even make a video like this *before* the offer.
-Here’s one our creative team made for a job opening on our design team.
+Here’s one our creative team made for a vacancy on our design team.

 Of course, what would onboarding be without ice breakers?
 If you’re like me, just the phrase “breakout rooms” can trigger a wave of anxiety and make you want to hide under your desk.
 But at the end of the (onboarding) day, there’s no better way to get to know someone than to have to work together to solve a common problem.